Apr 25, 2021

-OEM is a company that manufactures a product based on a product design already made by another company, their customer.
+An Original Equipment Manufacturer is a company that manufactures a product based on the design of another company.

 They – the company doing the design, retains IP, not the OEM manufacturing company.